Iraqi Armed Forces: Gulf War (1990–1991)

-U.S. invasion of Iraq (2003)
+Iraq War (2003-2011)

 In the 1980s and 1990s, Iraq built and used an arsenal of chemical and biological weapons, some of which have been alleged to come from the United States and its allies.
 These weapons were ordered destroyed by United Nations Security Council Resolutions.
-After a protracted and problematic weapons inspection process, the majority of these type of weapons were considered to be destroyed and their facilities sealed under UN weapons inspections.
+After a protracted and problematic weapons inspection process, the majority of these types of weapons were considered to be destroyed and their facilities sealed under UN weapons inspections.
 A new round of weapons inspections was performed in early 2003 by United Nations weapons inspectors led by Hans Blix, which searched Iraqi sites again, but found no new weapons or weapons programs.
 However, the Bush Administration decided that Saddam Hussein's regime must be removed, and it gave an ultimatum to that effect.

-Saddam's government did not respond to the ultimatum in the way that the Bush Administration wanted them to, and therefore, on March 19, 2003, the Coalition Forces of the United Kingdom and United States, with Australian, and Polish assistance began to invade Iraq.
-In the process, Saddam's military was defeated and dispersed.
-In the south, V Corps (United States), I Marine Expeditionary Force, and numerous divisions of the British Army, defeated the Iraqi 3rd Corps, the Republican Guard, and much of the Fedayeen Saddam.
-In the north, Task Force Viking, a special operations led task force, defeated the Iraqi 1st and 5th Corps and attached other Republican Guard elements.
+On March 19, 2003, the United States, with British, Australian, and Polish assistance began the 2003 invasion of Iraq.
+In the process, Saddam's armed forces were defeated.
+In the south, the U.S. Combined Forces Land Component Command drove north with the Army's V Corps, and I Marine Expeditionary Force (which included a British Army division).
+They defeated the 3rd Corps, the Republican Guard, and much of the Fedayeen Saddam.
+In the north, the special operations-led Task Force Viking, defeated the 1st Corps and Iraqi 5th Corps plus parts of the Republican Guard.
 Significant battles included the Battle of Nasiriyah and the Battle of Baghdad.
-The British Army controlled the southern regions of Iraq and maintained a peace-keeping presence in the country until their withdrawal on 30 April 2009.
+The British Army controlled the southern regions of Iraq and fought there until their withdrawal on 30 April 2009.
 The United States controlled Northern and Central Iraq.
-After the invasion, the Coalition Provisional Authority was established to administer the Post-invasion Iraq, 2003–present.
+After the invasion, the Coalition Provisional Authority was established to administer the occupation.